-The fund promotes the following environmental and social characteristics:
+The fund replicates the master funds meaning that it has the following environmental and/or social characteristics.

-- The fund promotes environmental objectives of the UN Sustainable Development Goals (UN SDGs) by partially investing in sustainable investments contributing to such goals mainly in respect to climate impact. - 2.
+- The fund promotes the UN Sustainable Development Goals (UN SDGs) by partially investing in sustainable investments contributing to such goals 2.
 The fund promotes sound sustainability practices through inclusion of issuers aligned with the sustainability-profile of the fund in respect to environmental, social and governance related aspects. - 3.
 The fund promotes sound environmental stewardship through inclusion of issuers aligned with the carbon-risk-profile of the fund in respect to environmental aspects measured through climate parameters . - 4.
 The fund promotes adherence to UN Global Compact, principles, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights and ILO conventions and other relevant social safeguards through the exclusion of certain activities and conducts deemed harmful to society.